 After downloading a copy of your

-xmlrpc.php file, rename it to whatever you want.
+xmlrpc.php file, rename the original file on your site to whatever you want.

 For example, you can change the